Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 The button features a mouseover 'gloved hand icon' when you hover of the it to indicate to users to click there.
 When clicked on the button border turns pink then the users see displayed below a cocktail title, receipe and image.

 ##### Search Cocktail Feature
 * Heading 'Search for your favourite cocktail' present to indicate to users the purpose of the searchbar below
 * Search bar with 'mojito' placeholder text to point users in the right direction in terms of what they can search for.
 Search bar also features a cross for users to delete what they have written to start a new search with ease.
 * Button labelled 'search'.
 The button features a mouseover 'gloved hand icon' when you hover of the it to indicate to users to click there.
 The button

+#### Contact Page:
+* A Bootstrap contact form with space for name, email and message; with a button to send featured at the bottom of the form.
+* This contact form is fully functional via the integration of the service EmeilJS.
+* The name and email fields are specified as required.
+* The colours have been amended to tie in with the colour scheme of the site.

+#### Features Left to Implement:
+* To include the ingredients list for each cocktail within the cards that pop up when a user either clicks the 'Cocktail Generator' or searches for a cocktail.
+* Another section on the main page including a set of static cards or perhaps a carousel of cards including cocktail names, images, recipes and ingredients for users to be inspired.

 ### Technologies Used
 * HTML5